J2000A/llvm-project/clang-tools-extra/docs/clang-tidy/index.rst

                                      errors were found.
 If compiler errors have attached fix-its, clang-tidy will apply them as well.
+    --fix-warnings                 - Apply suggested fixes even if compilation errors were found.
+If compiler errors have attached fix-its, clang-tidy will ignore them.
     --fix-notes                    - If a warning has no fix, but a single fix can be found through an associated diagnostic note, apply the fix.